tamersp25/docs/docs/applications/quick-start/step-2.md

 #### Application Receives Authorization Code

 After the user grants access by logging in, they arrive at your application’s Redirect URI with an _Authorization Code_ query parameter appended to the URL.
 You'll use that code in the next step to get an _Access Token_ and a _Refresh Token_ from Veritone.
+If the login was unsuccessful, an error response will be returned in place of the *Authorization Code*.

 ##### Sample Redirect URI with Authorization Code